Signs your laptop needs a new battery

-You are sitting in a coffee shop near the Centerville Galleria, working on a project, when suddenly your screen goes black.
+You are working on a project near the Centerville Galleria when your screen suddenly goes black.
 You realize you never actually plugged your charger into the wall.
 This happens because your battery can no longer hold a meaningful charge, even if the Windows or macOS icon says you have 30% left.
 It is a frustrating experience that ruins your workflow and makes your expensive hardware feel like a glorified desktop.

 A laptop battery is a consumable part.
 Just like the tires on your car, these lithium-ion cells degrade every time you charge them.
 After about 300 to 500 full charge cycles, you will start noticing the decline.
 You might see your Dell XPS 13 getting hot near the trackpad, or perhaps your MacBook Pro Retina shuts down during a heavy Zoom call.
 These are not random glitches.